wangdingkang/NeuronVectorization/README.md

 For both c++ and java code, I used Eclipse IDE, but Clion and Intellj should also work.

 In order to run c++ code, c++11 compiler must be installed (newest MINGW compiler should work fine on Windows OS).
-You will also need to install boost library for compiling persistence diagram code.

 After compilation, you can run the code step by step using following commands (replace all $variables with your actual value):